goswinr/Rhino.Scripting/README.md

 ## Get started

 The recommended scripting use case is via [Fesh](https://github.com/goswinr/Fesh.Rhino), the dedicated F# scripting editor for Rhino.\
-However, you can use this library just as well in compiled F#, C#, or VB.net projects.
+However, you can use this library just as well in the new Rhino 8 [ScriptEditor](https://www.rhino3d.com/features/developer/scripting/#refreshed-editor--new-in-8-) with C# or in independently compiled F#, C#, or VB.net projects.

 ### Get started in F#